ktaylor63/southeast/site/content/news/service-provides-5-7-million-in-grants-to-help-conserve-monarch-butterflies-and-other-at-risk-species-in-11-states.md

 ---
-title: 'Service Provides $5.7 Million in Grants to Help Conserve Monarch Butterflies and Other At-Risk Species in 11 States'
+title: 'Service provides $5.7 million in grants to help conserve monarch butterflies and other at-risk species in 11 states'
 subtitle: 'Florida, Georgia, Alabama, Louisiana, Mississippi, South Carolina benefit from two grants in the Southeast'
 date: '2015-06-02'
 hero: